Key Principles of Effective Cleanroom Design

-An ISO 5 space will circulate some 240 to 360 ach, while an ISO 8 operation only involves about 10 to 25 ach.
-For comparison’s sake, a conventional room or office area will only receive approximately two to four ach.
+An ISO 5 space will circulate some 240 to 360 ACH, while an ISO 8 operation only involves about 10 to 25 ACH.
+For comparison’s sake, a conventional room or office area will only receive approximately 2 to 4 ACH.

 - Recirculating Airflow– Supply clean & conditioned air to the cleanroom space via terminal HEPA filter and return to AHU via return duct.

 - Single Pass Airflow – Supply clean & conditioned air to the cleanroom space via terminal HEPA and exhaust it to environment.

 Recirculated airflow might be a preferred strategy if your operation is also sensitive to temperature and humidity.

 Expelled air from single pass airflow helps reducing micro burden as well as hazardous concentration due to exhaust all air out to environment.

 The environmental sensitivity of the work to be performed in the cleanroom will determine the ISO clean air demands.

 For instance, the production of medical devices, cell & gene therapy research laboratory and sterile injectable vaccine manufacturing is conducted in cleanrooms with ratings as sensitive as ISO 5 class.
 Solid dose medicine, Touchscreen membrane assembly takes place in an ISO 7 environment, while general manufacturing processes, nonsterile compounding require only an ISO 8 workspace.